Francesca Polletta, Professor

 Professor Polletta’s research centers on the cultural dimensions of protest and politics.
 In particular, she has sought to show how culture sets the terms of strategic action, but culture understood less as beliefs and worldviews than as familiar relationships, institutional routines, and conventions of self-expression.
 In her first book, Freedom Is an Endless Meeting: Democracy in American Social Movements (University of Chicago Press, 2002), she showed that activists over the course of a century styled their radical democracies variously on friendship, religious fellowship, and tutelage—and fractured along the lines of those relationships.
 The book won the Outstanding Book Award from the Collective Behavior/Social Movements Section of the American Sociological Association, and Honorable Mentions from the Sociology of Culture Section and the Political Sociology Section.
 In It Was Like a Fever: Storytelling in Protest and Politics (University of Chicago Press, 2006), winner of the ASA Collective Behavior/Social Movements Outstanding Book Award, Polletta investigated the political advantages and risks of telling stories, especially for disadvantaged groups.
 Popular conventions of storytelling have created obstacles to reform, she argued, less by limiting what disadvantaged groups can imagine than by limiting the occasions on which they can tell authoritative stories.
 In Passionate Politics, co-edited with Jeff Goodwin and James M. Jasper (University of Chicago Press, 2001), she sought to integrate an analysis of emotional dynamics into more structuralist accounts of social movement mobilization.
 She has published journal articles also on rights claims making, public deliberation, collective identity, economic decision-making, and the Internet.

 Professor Polletta currently is working on three projects.
-She is completing a book manuscript entitled Kind of Kin: Why Democracies Depend on Invented Relationships, to be published by University of Chicago Press.
+She is completing a book manuscript entitled Inventing the Ties that Bind Us: Imagined Relationships in Moral and Political Life, to be published by University of Chicago Press.
 With Edwin Amenta, she is working on a second book manuscript, on the cultural consequences of social movements.
 And she is continuing her research on storytelling through a series of experiments on the conditions for narrative persuasion.